AJayasree99/College_club_Management_System/README.md

 # College Club Management System

-Simple web application to manage college clubs.
-It lets you register/login, add members, create events, and view a dashboard with basic stats.

-This README is written in simple steps so anyone can understand how to run the project.

----
+The College Club Management System is a web-based application designed to digitally manage college club activities such as member management, authentication, and dashboard-based operations.
+The system helps clubs maintain organized records of members, streamline administrative tasks, and ensure secure access using authentication.

+This project is built using React (Vite) for the frontend and Firebase for authentication and real-time database management.

 ## 1. Tech Stack (What this project uses)